SergioCNCruz/SpeakerRecognition/README.md

 * Everything is the same with above except that we applied SpecAugment during training.
 * Evaluated on 10K triplets from LibriSpeech `test-clean` with sliding window inference, EER is 6.89%, and the EER threshold is 0.673.

-## Ask a question

-Please use the **Q&A** board on [Udemy](https://www.udemy.com/course/speaker-recognition/?referralCode=1914766AF241CE15D19A) or other course platforms / WeChat groups to ask me questions.

-I will NOT directly respond to emails or GitHub issues.